Dairy Farmer - Job opportunities Alternative titles

 - wash out pipes with water and detergent and clean the yard after milking

-- plan and manage the amount and type of food the cows eat
+- plan and manage the amount and type of food the cows eat, which can include purchasing feed supplements

 - manage the health, breeding and mating of the herd